Manager of $22 billion BlackRock stock fund to exit this year: memo

-NEW YORK Bob Shearer, who manages one of BlackRock Inc's largest funds, is planning to leave the world's biggest asset manager later this year, executives said in a memo on Tuesday.
+NEW YORK (Reuters) - Bob Shearer, who manages one of BlackRock Inc's largest funds, is planning to leave the world's biggest asset manager later this year, executives said in a memo on Tuesday.

 Shearer is a managing director and lead portfolio manager for the nearly $22 billion BlackRock Equity Dividend Fund, BlackRock's third-largest mutual fund and its biggest concentrated primarily on picking stocks, aiming to buy stakes in companies that can boost their dividends.